webplatform/docs/tutorials/css_transitions/index.md

 allows you to create your own custom curve and the see the result applied to various animations.

+Timing functions can also be specified as part of the '''transition''' shorthand property.
+This example makes a sequence of two '''ease-in''' and '''ease-out''' transitions resemble the behavior of a single
+'''ease-in-out''' function:

+ div          { transition: height 0.5s 0.0s ease-in, width  0.5s 0.5s ease-out; }
+ div.expanded { transition: width  0.5s 0.0s ease-in, height 0.5s 0.5s ease-out; }

-As an alternative to response curves, the '''steps()''' function specifies a series of distinct frames with no smoothing.
-This animates three interim steps that occur between the start and end points:
+As an alternative to response curves, the '''steps()''' function specifies a series of distinct frames with no smoothing applied.
+This animates three interim steps that occur between the start and end
+points:

  transition-timing-function : steps(5);